Jun Yamamoto

 Fractal scale-free networks

-A network is fractal with respect to shortest-path lengths if the minimum number of subgraphs, or boxes, of diameter l_{\mathrm{B}} required to cover the network scales as
+A network is fractal with respect to shortest-path lengths if the minimum number of boxes (subgraphs) of diameter l_{\mathrm{B}} required to cover the network scales as

 \begin{equation} N_{\mathrm{B}}(l_{\mathrm{B}})\sim l_{\mathrm{B}}^{-D_{\mathrm{f}}}, \end{equation}